Medical Office Pharmacology: Review For Medical Assistant Students and Professionals

 - Tear off piece of nitro paper

-- Light print showing thru is the side you want up
+- Light print showing thrugh is the side you want up

 - Open and place on patient

-- If ordered chest only, the alternate side to side
+- If ordered chest only, then alternate side to side

-- Look for previous patch before applying your patch
+- Look for previous patch before applying your new patch

-Insert suppository into rectum or vaginal canal (rectal- 1 finger for adults, ½-1 inch children
+- Insert suppository into rectum or vaginal canal (rectal:1 finger for

 Pills